SkeyRahaman/URL_Shortner/readme.md

 ## 📝 Project Description

 This is a basic URL shortener application designed to provide shortened URLs for longer web addresses.
 It features a robust backend built with FastAPI, offering essential functionalities like user authentication and login using JSON Web Tokens (JWT).
 The application is designed to be database-agnostic, leveraging SQLAlchemy as its ORM, which allows seamless integration with various databases, including MySQL (for production) and SQLite (ideal for testing).
 It provides a comprehensive set of API endpoints to shorten, edit, retrieve details, and manage URLs, all secured with token-based authentication.
+The project also includes a comprehensive test suite written with Pytest to ensure reliability and correctness.

 ## 📸 Screenshots